 Yes, NWTC has professional counselors.
 Counseling is available to students who are enrolled in at least three credits or pursuing a GED credential.
 NWTC Counseling Services is free and confidential.

-Location: SC231 (Services also available in Marinette and Sturgeon Bay and RLCs.)
+Green Bay Location: SC231 (Services also available in Marinette, Sturgeon Bay, and RLCs.)

 Phone number: 920-498-5444

 When Should You See a Counselor?